particle-iot/docs/src/content/hardware/migration-guides/msom-boron-migration-guide.md

 ### Wi-Fi configuration

-Since the Boron (cellular) does not have Wi-Fi support, if you wish to use Wi-Fi on the M SoM you will need to provide a way to configure it.
+Since the Boron (cellular) does not have Wi-Fi support, if you wish to use Wi-Fi on the M-SoM you will need to provide a way to configure it.
 Wi-Fi setup works the same as the P2, Photon 2, and Argon, and uses BLE.
 See [Wi-Fi setup options](/reference/device-os/wifi-setup-options/) for more information.

 ### User firmware binary size

-One major advantage of the M SoM is that user firmware binaries can be up to 2048 Kbytes.
+One major advantage of the M-SoM is that user firmware binaries can be up to 2048 Kbytes.

-On the B SoM (Device OS 3.1 and later), it's 256 Kbytes, or 128 Kbytes for older version of Device OS.
+On the B-SoM (Device OS 3.1 and later), it's 256 Kbytes, or 128 Kbytes for older version of Device OS.

 ### Platform ID

 The Platform ID of the msom (35, `PLATFORM_MSOM`) is different from that of the Boron (13) because of the vastly different hardware.

-If you have a product based on the Boron, you will need to create a separate product for devices using the M SoM.
+If you have a product based on the Boron, you will need to create a separate product for devices using the M-SoM.
 While you may be able to use the same source code to build your application, the firmware binaries uploaded to the console will be different, so they need to be separate products.
 This generally does not affect billing as only the number of devices, not the number of products, is counted toward your plan limits.

 ### Third-party libraries